thaiyenphung/2143-OOP-PhungThai/Assignments/H03/Inheritance_in_OOP.md

   - With overriding, we can **reuse the base class structure** and just change what we need.
 The base class stays unchanged, while each derived class adjusts behavior to fit its needs.

 **4. Easier Maintenance**
-  - As the program grows, overriding helps us **add new types or feautures** easily.
+  - As the program grows, overriding helps us **add new types or features** easily.
 We can create a new derived class, override only the methods we need to change and still keep the rest of the inherited functionality.

 ## 3. Inheritance vs. Interfaces/Abstract Classes
 ## Inheritance